“And God himself is born:” A Christmas hymn devotion

 Many feel vulnerable this Christmas.
-Some live in Aleppo.
+Some live in far away places.
 Others are right next door.
-Some don’t have enough to eat, struggle to find clean water, don’t feel safe in their own homes and neighborhoods, feel rejected by others, and so much more.
+Some don’t have enough to eat, struggle to find clean water, don’t feel safe in their own homes or neighborhoods, feel rejected by others, and so much more.

 Through these hymns, we remember that God did not wait for us to find our way to heaven.
 Instead, God emptied God’s self of all but love to come in the person of Jesus for the sake of us all.
 Jesus became vulnerable to share love with the vulnerable.

 Philippians 2 not only describes how this happens, it is also a call to each of us to empty ourselves for others as Christ has emptied himself for us.
 This Christmas we can give thanks for the gift of a vulnerable baby by emptying ourselves of all but love for someone in need.

 This story first posted on December 7, 2016.